officiallysingh/spring-boot-spark-kubernetes/README.md

 > While using docker compose make sure the required ports are free on your machine, otherwise port busy error could be thrown.

 #### Minikube
-* Set minikube cores to 4 and memory to 8GB atleast.
-* Make sure docker and minikube are up and running.
 * In Terminal go to project root `spring-boot-spark-kubernetes` and execute following commands to create a namespace `ksoot` and necessary Kubernetes services in given namespace.
+Refer to [Kubernetes configuration files section](#kubernetes-configuration-files) for more details.
 ```shell
 kubectl apply -f infra-k8s-deployment.yml
 kubectl apply -f spark-rbac.yml